ezsystems/ezplatform-solr-search-engine/README.md

     ## Modify solrconfig.xml to remove section that doesn't agree with our schema
     sed -i.bak '/<updateRequestProcessorChain name="add-unknown-fields-to-the-schema">/,/<\/updateRequestProcessorChain>/d' server/ez/template/solrconfig.xml
     ```

-    You may also use the command line tool `bin/generate-solr-config.sh` to generate the solr 6 configuration.
-    This is particular convenient if deploying to eZ Platform Cloud / Platform.sh.
-    The script should be executed from the eZ Platform root directory.

-    ```bash
-    ./vendor/ezsystems/ezplatform-solr-search-engine/bin/generate-solr-config.sh
-    ```

-     By default, the script saves the config in .platform/configsets/solr6/conf (use `--help` parameter to see how to change the path).
-     If you are using Platform.sh, make sure those files are committed to your Platform.sh git.
-     You also need to enable solr service in `.platform.app.yaml` and `.platform/services.yaml`.

     ###### For use in production/dev
     Note that Solr Bundle does not commit changes directly on repository updates,